cheynemiddleton/GBA_RTCRead_Fixed/README.md

 ## Known Issues

+- None at the moment.

+## Fixed Issues

-- Both the GBA and DS original release versions have a rollover bug in February of a leap year, where it rollsover at Feb 09 instead of Feb 29.
+- Both the original GBA and DS releases contained a February leap-year rollover bug, where the date incorrectly rolled over on Feb 09 instead of Feb 29.
+- The original implementation assumed every fourth year is a leap year (year % 4 == 0), which is not fully Gregorian-compliant and incorrectly treats certain century years (e.g., 2100) as leap years.